The following story involves a rather fascinating (to me) repair job that I’m quite impressed that I could do and that’s both easy and inexpensive.

 During my search I also tripped over a few very useful postings that changed everything for the better.
 The first one—and it was very odd—said that I could get by in the short term by keeping a rubber mallet handy and tapping the key once or twice before turning it.
 Would you believe that worked—beautifully?

 I also found a post pointing me to a video on how easy this job can be and another post pointing me to replacement parts.
 The down side was pretty annoying.
-I’d have to take some covers off around my steering wheel, buy and replace the ignition cylinder and, in the end, I’d have a new set of keys for the ignition but still have to use my old keys for the doors and back hatch.
+I’d have to take some covers off around my steering wheel, buy and replace the ignition cylinder and, in the end, I’d have a new set of keys for the ignition but still have to use my old keys for the doors and rear hatch.

 Another post mentioned that I could take everything into a locksmith and he’d set up the new cylinder to use my old keys.
 That, however, could end up costing as much as the repair estimate.